rkt/rkt/Documentation/app-environment.md

 #### /dev/log

-Since rkt v1.2.0, /dev/log is created as a symlink to /run/systemd/journal/dev-log.
+Since rkt v1.2.0, if /dev/log does not exist in the image, it will be created as a symlink to /run/systemd/journal/dev-log.